LEGO Robotics Vehicle Lesson Plans for Secondary Education

 Past Events

-As robotics have gained popularity as a teaching tool, the Transportation Research Center at the University of Florida has developed a curriculum for middle school age students utilizing LEGO® robotics to foster interest in transportation engineering as a career choice.
-These flexible modules can be used in afterschool programs, classrooms, homeschooling, and at camps.
-The modules focus on the three major areas of the STRIDE consortium: safety, livable communities and economic competitiveness using a significant area of the future of transportation—intelligent vehicles (the programmable robot) as a learning tool.
+As robotics have gained popularity as a teaching tool, the University of Florida Transportation Institute has developed a curriculum for middle school age students utilizing LEGO®robotics to foster interest in transportation engineering as a career choice.
+These flexible modules can be used in afterschool programs, classrooms, homeschooling and at camps.
+The modules focus on the three major areas of the STRIDE consortium: safety, livable communities and economic competitiveness using a significant area of the future of transportation—intelligent vehicles (the programmable robot)—as a learning tool.
 The lesson plans include:

 • What do Transportation Engineers do?